ishita-43/Blockchain-Based-Voting-System/README.md

 The Blockchain-Based Voting System is designed to provide a decentralized, tamper-proof method for conducting elections.
 By utilizing blockchain technology, this system ensures that votes are recorded transparently and immutably, preventing fraud and enhancing trust in the voting process.

 # Features
 Decentralization: Votes are recorded on a distributed ledger, eliminating the need for a central authority.
 Transparency: All votes are visible on the blockchain, ensuring transparency.
 Security: Blockchain's cryptographic features ensure that votes cannot be altered once they are recorded.
 Anonymity: Voter identity is kept confidential, ensuring privacy.
 Scalability: The system is designed to handle large-scale elections efficiently.
-Tech Stack
+## Tech Stack
 Backend: Solidity (Smart Contracts)
 Blockchain Platform: Ethereum
 Frontend: React.js
-Database: IPFS (InterPlanetary File System) Development Tools: Truffle, Ganache
+Database: IPFS (InterPlanetary File System)
-Testing: Mocha, Chai
+Development and Testing: Foundry
 Version Control: Git

-Getting Started
+## Getting Started
-Prerequisites
+### Prerequisites
 Before you begin, ensure you have the following installed:

-Truffle
-Ganache
+Foundry
 Git
-Installation
+### Installation
 Clone the repository:

 ```bash